Peer & Professional Tutoring Service

 How do I sign up for a tutor?

-Click on the online tutor request link at the bottom of this page, complete the request, and submit electronically.
+Click on the Tutor Employment Application link below, complete the request, and submit it electronically.
 Your tutor request will be processed by Student Success Center staff and you will be assigned a tutor.
 You should hear from your tutor within 2-3 days.

 FACT: Peer and Professional Tutors conducted over 540 tutorial sessions with students during the 2016-2017 academic year.